Netflix’s Ludik: Is the TV Show Based on Real Life?

 Another significant subject the show explores is firearms trafficking in Africa.
 Through Daan, Arend Brown, and Albert Nkala’s association, Buys and Basten explore the severity of firearms trafficking in the continent and South Africa in particular.
 In reality, The Global Initiative Against Transnational Organized Crime recently reported that 3.8 million unregistered illegal firearms are in circulation in South Africa, Mozambique, and Zimbabwe, making the role of the same in underworld crimes, mass shootings, and wildlife crimes evident.
 Considering the same, the particular storyline of the Zimbabwean Albert Nkala seemingly has several real-life parallels.

 Buys and Basten conceived the narrative of ‘Ludik’ with these real-life affairs as the foundation of the show.
 The series also succeeds in depicting the dangers and consequences of such smuggling affairs as well.
 Still, the show doesn’t limit its scope and appeal to South Africa.
 As per Sean Cameron Michael, who plays Arend Brown, the series consists of several universal themes and the characters are relatable to viewers from all across the world.
-Sean’s words make it clear that ‘Ludik’ is an exploration of universal aspects of human life, such as greed, rather than just a South-African gangster tale.
+Sean’s words make it clear that ‘Ludik’ is an exploration of universal aspects of human life, such as greed, rather than just a South African gangster tale.

 Greed is a flaw that is present in most of the major characters of the show.
-Whether it be Daan, who wants to grow beyond Brown by joining hands with the Nkalas, or Brown, who tricks the Nkalas to sell the guns to a different buyer, their greed affects both of them.
+Whether it be Daan, who wants to grow beyond Brown by joining hands with the Nkalas, or Brown, who tricks the Nkalas into selling the guns to a different buyer, their greed affects both of them.
 Markus’ wish to build his life on his own terms and Hein and DJ Jakes’ greed that leads them to take advantage of Daan are storylines that explore greed as well.

 As Netflix’s first Afrikaans series, ‘Ludik’ does depict an intricate fictional tale that is rooted in the reality of South Africa.
 Although the characters and their lives are fictitious, they aren’t drastically different from the gangsters and traffickers that dictate diamond and firearms smuggling in the African country.